RDTK/documentation/source/getting_started.rst

 In general, the |project| is supported on `Ubuntu Linux (16.04/18.04) <https://www.ubuntu.com/download>`_.
 However, running the |project| on other Linux flavors is also possible.
-To this end, please substitute the corresponding distribution dependent commands, e.g., *apt-get install*
+To this end, please substitute the corresponding distribution dependent commands, e.g., ``apt-get install``

-In order to get started, you will need to install the following dependencies in order to run |project| tools.
+In order to get started, you will need to install the following dependencies to run |project| tools.
 Open a terminal and run:

 .. code-block:: bash